amarkovytch/research_tools/README.md

-# A collection of various research tools
+# A collection of various research tools (work in progress)

 ## bin2shell
 Create raw bytes from assembly file to be used in shellcode